 The Friends of the San Pedro River (FSPR), founded in 1987, is a volunteer, non-profit organization dedicated to the conservation and restoration of the river through advocacy, education, and interpretation.
 FSPR coordinates its activities with the BLM, the land manager of the San Pedro Riparian National Conservation Area (SPRNCA) and the National Conservation Lands.
-The board meets monthly in Sierra Vista, Arizona.
+The board meets quarterly in Sierra Vista, Arizona.

 You! can help protect the San Pedro River by joining the Friends.
 To join, simply click the button on our webpage or fill out the membership application in our brochure and mail it with your check to the address on the form or turn them in at the sales counters in the San Pedro House or Fairbank Schoolhouse.